cetic/honeypot/State Ot Art.md

 * honey-trapping

 ## Glossary
-* IoT : Internet of Things
+* IoT : Internet of Things.
-* IIoT : Industrial Internet of Things
+* IIoT : Industrial Internet of Things.
 * CPS : Cyber-physical system - Cyber-physical system: Computing environment composed of deeply intertwined physical and software elements.
 Networks of devices composed of: sensor, actuator, PLC, RTU, IED, Monitoring, ICS, etc.
-* PLC : Programmable Logic Controllers - Programmable digital electronic device for controlling industrial processes by sequential processing.
-Exemple : Input cards for connecting sensors, push buttons, actuators, indicators, valves, etc.
-* RTU : Remote Terminal Units - Electronic device controlled by microprocessor which connects the objects of the physical world to a distributed control system or to a SCADA
+* RTU : Remote Terminal Units - Electronic device controlled by microprocessor which connects the objects of the physical world to a distributed control system or to a SCADA  .
 * ICS : Industrial Control Systems is a Control systems and associated instrumentation, which include the devices, systems, networks, and controls used to operate and/or automate industrial processes.
 Exemple : Smart Grid and other smart infrastructures : water, gas, building automation, medical devices, smart cars, etc.
 * System : Set of elements that make up a pot of honey.
 A system may consist of several subsystems determining the intrinsic characteristics of the honyepot.
-* CVE : Common Vulnerabilities and Exposures
+* CVE : Common Vulnerabilities and Exposures.
+* SCADA : For "Supervisory Control and Data Acquisition".
+Industrial supervision system that processes a large number of measurements in real time and remotely controls installations.
+* Historian server: Data archiving system designed to collect, store, and retrieve time-based information.
+* PLC : Programmable Logic Controllers - Programmable digital electronic device for controlling industrial processes by sequential processing.
+Exemple : Input cards for connecting sensors, push buttons, actuators, indicators, valves, etc.
+* Remote Input/Output (RIO) : Remote I/O device for sending or receiving I/O signs from a PLC.
+(Also call "Distributed Input/Output").
+* Sensor : Device for measuring the state of a system and transmitting it to a data acquisition system.
+* Actuator : Device for modifying the state of a system.
+* Human Machine Interface (HMI) : Means and tools implemented so that a human can control and communicate with a machine.

 ## References
 * [^1] Seifert, C., Welch, I., & Komisarczuk, P. (2006).
 Taxonomy of honeypots. http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.61.5339